tonyjurg/N1904addons/docs/README.md

 Adding the
 See [this page](using_the_dataset.md).

+## Tools used

+The standard set of tools ([Python documentation](https://www.python.org/doc/), tech sites like [stackoverflow](https://stackoverflow.com/), and Python syntax checkers like [Pythonium](https://pythonium.net/linter)) were used to create this package.
+Furthermore, for the creation of a subset of features, also the [Anaconda Assistant](https://www.anaconda.com/capability/anaconda-assistant) (using [OpenAI](https://openai.com/) as backend) and [GitHub Copilot](https://github.com/features/copilot) in Visual Studio were used to debug and/or optimize parts of the code.
+See the individual notebooks for details.

 ## License

 This software and data are provided 'as-is' under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](http://creativecommons.org/licenses/by/4.0/) license.
 It comes without any express or implied warranty.
 In no event shall the authors be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.